 Knowing how to fit a bike chain is an essential skill for any home mechanic.
 Chains are one of the consumable parts of your drivetrain, and will stretch and wear with use, so you will need to replace it sooner or later.

-In the video below, BikeRadar's James Tennant talks you though the process of how to fit a new chain to your bike.
-The steps are the same whether you ride a mountain bike or a road bike.
+The steps below are the same whether you ride a mountain bike or a road bike.

 - Chain checker tool

 There are a few exceptions, but most chains from the major manufacturers are compatible with each other's drivetrain components.
 However, you will need to match the speed of your drivetrain with the speed of your chain though – for example a nine-speed drivetrain will require a nine-speed chain.